-Whistler Golf Course 4.8k Whistler's Best Running Routes
+Whistler Golf Course 4.8k - Whistler Trail Running

 The beautiful 4.8k route aroundis a great, scenic and convenient option to run year round, and right in the Village.
 Convenient and free parking can be found at the dead end of Lorimer Rd near Whistler Village.
 If you are staying in Whistler Village you can reach the trail via the underpass under the Sea to Sky Highway near the Conference Centre in Whistler Village.

 This trail is very convenient from Whistler Village and you can easily start and finish your run from your hotel in the Village and continuously run on pedestrian only or Valley Trail paths.
 The map above shows the 4.8k Valley Trail that runs around the Whistler Golf Course.
 The blue shows the Valley Trails that branch off the Valley Trail to and from the Golf Course.